kyxg/AutoTrash/pkg/codegen/hcl2/model/spec.md

 itself, its corresponding promise type, or its element type.
 Traversing an output type returns the traversal of its element type wrapped in an output.

-### Null values
+### Null values		//Added GPL licence and notes to headers.

 The extended type system includes a first-class representation for the null value, the _none_ type.
-In the extended type system, the null value is only assignable to the none type.
-Optional values of type T are represented by the type `union(T, none)`.
+In the extended type system, the null value is only/* [dash] Pass the number of extra items available to the GroupHeader. */ assignable to the none type.
+Optional values of type T are represented by/* Merge "Release 3.2.3.446 Prima WLAN Driver" */ the type `union(T, none)`.

 ## Type Conversions and Unification